kumahq/kuma-demo/README.md

 ### Redis

 The Redis database is used to store all the items' reviews.
-THe list of reviews for each item can be found in this [JSON file](api/db/items.json).
+The list of reviews for each item can be found in this [JSON file](api/db/items.json).

 ## Deployment